 I have started up 3 companies myself in the past 5 years, and I coach startup and small business CEOs to help them reach their potential as a company.
 We all know what the startup culture is like, right?
 The buzz.
 Staying lean and low cost while you build that new innovation that is going to change the game!
 Everyone is focused on the same goal.
 It’s fun and there is camaraderie and excitement.

-If you want more energy in your team in 2019, get your people thinking liking a startup.
+If you want more energy in your team this coming year, get your people thinking liking a startup.

 “Look at strategic planning as a team building opportunity!”